HelmyBlub/chatSim/tasks.md

                 -  chatter can input dream job
                     - dream job will be saved.
 Citizen will do this job if possible
                     - dream job could be something not yet implemented as a way for me to see what i could implement in the future
+            second vision step:
+                - big map
-            big vision:
+                - mushrooms and tree do not just instantly respawn big vision:
                 - each chatter becomes a citizen of a game world
                     - moves mostly by itself but chatter can influence his citizen